Autism Success in Tech

 Do I need an official autism or Asperger’s diagnosis to join?

 An official diagnosis is not required.
 This is an inclusive and friendly group for people who are interested in helping each other.

 Are there other meetup groups about Asperger’s and autism?

 Anyone is welcome to join our online community.
 We plan to expand meetups beyond Berkeley as the group grows.
 Join our group to register your support and interest.

 Can I register with a pseudonym?

 Can I sponsor your group?

 Yes.
 Any assistance with organization, meeting space, software, hardware, partnerships, job training, and/or other help would be greatly appreciated.
-Please contact the organizers.
+Please see the support page and/or contact the organizers.